google/docsy-example/content/en/docs/Guides/Mod.md

 Our mod is available from https://github.com/mixxit/solinia3-ui/releases

-If you need help please visit our discord Solinia-UI support channel at https://discordapp.com/invite/eaMG2UN
+If you need help please visit our discord #Support channel at https://discordapp.com/invite/eaMG2UN